andrew/ultimate-awesome/README.md

 - [awesome-saito](https://github.com/0xluminous/awesome-saito) - Saito — A new layer 1 scaleable blockchain with a novel consensus algorithm.
 - [awesome-lucene](https://github.com/Anant/awesome-lucene) - A curated list of Awesome Apache Lucene links and resources.
 - [programming-awesome-list](https://github.com/BredaUniversityGames/programming-awesome-list) - A curated list of useful tools, libraries, resources all around the topic of game development / game programming for the Games course at Breda University of Applied Sciences.
+- [fucking-awesome-microservices](https://github.com/Correia-jpv/fucking-awesome-microservices) - A curated list of Microservice Architecture related principles and technologies.
+With repository stars⭐ and forks🍴.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
 - [AwesomeMLForDigitalMedia](https://github.com/DDreher/AwesomeMLForDigitalMedia) - A curated list of awesome machine learning resources in the context of digital media and (interactive) computer graphics.
 - [awesome-stellar](https://github.com/francescomalatesta/awesome-stellar) - A curated list of Stellar services and tools for software developers.
 - [awesome-europython2015](https://github.com/Friz-zy/awesome-europython2015) - Materials from europython2015.
-- [awesome-leaflet](https://github.com/harryprince/awesome-leaflet) - An awesome leaflet related package collection.
 - [awesome-decentralized-storage](https://github.com/holybao/awesome-decentralized-storage) - A curated list of proof of storage and decentralized storage resources and links.
 - [awesome-hyperspectral-deep-learning](https://github.com/IRCAD/awesome-hyperspectral-deep-learning) - A curated list of papers and ressources linked to Deep Learning analysis of Hyperspectral Images.
 - [awesome-unity-packages](https://github.com/jeffreylanters/awesome-unity-packages) - A frequently updated, hand-picked and curated list of delightful and awesome open-source Unity Packages.